captionpoint/captionpoint-plays/THE-ROOMMATE.md

 (She takes a deep breath.)
 ---
 ## ROBYN:
-Halo!
+Hello!
-Yes, uh
+Ye s , uh
 yes I'm calling for Amanda.
 Well
-when will she be back?
+C.when will she be back?
 Oh.
 Well.
 Did she give you any sort of